 As with all fluoroquinolones, disturbances in blood glucose, including both hypoglycaemia and hyperglycaemia have been reported with moxifloxacin.
 In Moxifloxacin-treated patients, dysglycaemia occurred predominantly in elderly diabetic patients receiving concomitant treatment with an oral hypoglycaemic agent (e.g. sulfonylurea) or with insulin.
-In diabetic patients, careful monitoring of blood glucose is recommended (see section 4.8 ADVERSE EFFECTS).
+Cases of hypoglycaemic coma have been reported.
+In diabetic patients, careful monitoring of blood glucose is recommended (see section 4.8 ADVERSE EFFECTS (UNDESIRABLE EFFECTS).